mli/new-docs/python/guide/module/gluon/custom-layer.md

 One of the reasons for the success of deep learning can be found in the wide range of layers that can be used in a deep network.
 This allows for a tremendous degree of customization and adaptation.
 For instance, scientists have invented layers for images, text, pooling, loops, dynamic programming, even for computer programs.
 Sooner or later you will encounter a layer that doesn't exist yet in Gluon, or even better, you will eventually invent a new layer that works well for your problem at hand.
 This is when it's time to build a custom layer.
 This section shows you how.

 Defining a custom layer (aka Block) is as easy as subclassing `nn.Block` or `nn.HybridBlock` and implementing `forward`.
-To take advantage of the performance gains with `nn.HybridBlock` see see the section on [Hybridization](hybridize.html).
+To take advantage of the performance gains with `nn.HybridBlock` see the section on [Hybridization](hybridize.html).
 We will discuss making custom layers using `nn.Block`, below.

 ## Layers without Parameters